dbaltor/banking-demo-api/README.md

   **N.B.**: You need to have a Docker daemon running on your machine.
 The build-image goal requires access to it.
 By default, it will communicate with the Docker daemon over a local connection.
   This works with Docker Engine on all supported platforms without configuration.
   <br>
-  To build an image that can run in the cloud, go to the `.\demo-api` folder and enter:
+  To build a container image that can run in the cloud, enter:
 ```
   mvn spring-boot:build-image
 ```

-  The [Paketo Spring Boot buildpack](https://github.com/paketo-buildpacks/spring-boot) is going to build by default an image with the `docker.io/library/demo-api:1.0.0` tag.
+  The [Paketo Spring Boot buildpack](https://github.com/paketo-buildpacks/spring-boot) is going to build an image with the `docker.io/library/banking-demo-api:1.0.0` tag by default.

+- To build and run both the application and MySQL containers, enter:
+  `make docker-up`

+  The Makefile is going to use the Paketo buildpack mentioned above to build the application container.
+It will then spin two containers up: *app* and *database*.
+The application is going to connect to the MySQL database this time.
+  To verify the containers running, from the *project-root* folder enter:
+  `docker-compse ps`

+  The application will be available at `localhost:8080` again.

+  The MySQL database running in its container can be accessed through the *root* user with *password* password.
+For example, if you have MySQL client installed on your machine, use:
+  `mysql -u root -ppassword -h 127.0.0.1 database`

+- To shut down both containers, from the *project root* folder enter:
+  `make docker-down`